-"Initial LIBOR Indexed Rate" means a rate of interest set forth as such in the Corporation Issuance and Sale Certificate.
+"Initial LIBOR Indexed Rate" means, with respect to a Tranche, the applicable rate of interest set forth as such in the Corporation Issuance and Sale Certificate.

-"Initial Period" means the period beginning on the Closing Date and ending on the day before the first Interest Rate Adjustment Date for the respective Tranche of the 2002 Bonds.
+"Initial Period" means the period beginning on the Closing Date and ending on the day before the first Interest Rate Adjustment Date for the respective Tranche of the 2005 Bonds.